-Data from existing CCR network wells have been utilized to characterize the nature and extent of a release from the CCR Units as required by 40 CFR § 257.95(g)(1).
-The potential treatment zone to address the extent of cobalt, lithium, and molybdenum above GWPS along the unit perimeter is illustrated on Figure 4.
-Under the CCR Rule, work is being performed and additional wells are being installed that will further inform the evaluation and selection of the remedy(s) under 40 CFR § 257.97 (Figure 5).
+Data from existing CCR network wells has been utilized to characterize the nature and extent of releases from the CCR Unit as required by 40 CFR § 257.95(g)(1).
+The potential treatment zone to address the extent of arsenic above GWPS along the unit perimeter is illustrated on Figure 4.
+Under the CCR Rule, work is being performed and additional wells are being installed that will further inform the evaluation and selection of the remedy(s) under 40 CFR § 257.97 of the CCR Rule (reference Figure 5).